-Talisay has 335.49 hectares of Forest Reserve on the Central-Northern part of the municipality occupying parts of Barangay Banga, Miranda, Tumaway and Quiling.
-Also included is the volcano island of “Pulo of San Isidro & Tabla”, where it consists of 1, 376.20 hectares of Protected Areas, where it was declared through Presidential Proclamation 923, where Taal Volcano and the watershed areas was declared a protected landscape under the NIPAS Act of 1992.
+Talisay has 335.49 hectares of Forest Reserve in the Central-Northern part of the municipality occupying parts of Barangay Banga, Miranda, Tumaway, and Quiling.
+Also included is the volcano island of “Pulo of San Isidro & Tabla”, which consists of 1, 376.20 hectares of Protected Areas, which was declared through Presidential Proclamation 923, where Taal Volcano and the watershed areas were declared a protected landscape under the NIPAS Act of 1992.
 Taal Lake is a major aquatic resource, supplying nearby communities and Metro Manila with Tilapia (Oreochromis niloticus niloticus), Bangus (Chanos chanos), Maliputo (Caranx ignobilis) and Tawilis (Sardinella tawilis).

-The established and proliferation of fish cages are becoming a major problem in Talisay, along with nearby towns/municipalities within the Taal Lake.
-The recent fish kill that has become a nationwide phenomenon, and according to many studies conducted, the degradation of water quality in the lake was caused heavily through the ammonia released by the unconsumed fish feeds that end up in the bottom of the lake; heavy loads of organic sediments were brought to the surface, resulting in oxygen depletion and raising levels of ammonia, hydrogen sulfide and nitrite levels – contributing to the fish kills.
+The establishment and proliferation of fish cages are becoming a major problem in Talisay, along with nearby towns/municipalities within Taal Lake.
+The recent fish kill has become a nationwide phenomenon, and according to many studies conducted, the degradation of water quality in the lake was caused heavily by the ammonia released by the unconsumed fish feeds that end up at the bottom of the lake; heavy loads of organic sediments were brought to the surface, resulting in oxygen depletion and raising levels of ammonia, hydrogen sulfide, and nitrite levels – contributing to the fish kills.

 The degradation of these public goods in Talisay translates into a loss of productive assets and reduces the efficiency and resiliency of the services they provide.
 Harmful effects of environmental services degradation are often the principal drivers of poverty and social conflict.